alphagov/government-service-design-manual/Copy and content/styleguide.md

     Central America, North America, South America, Latin America.

-    You can use a capital for a shortened version of a specific area or region if it’s commonly known by that name, eg ‘the Gulf’ for the Persian Gulf.
-If it’s not in common use in the media etc, stick with lowercase eg ‘the strait’ for ‘the Strait of Hormuz’.
+    You can use a capital for a shortened version of a specific area or region if it's commonly known by that name, eg 'the Gulf' for the Persian Gulf.
+If it's not in common use in the media etc, stick with lowercase eg 'the strait' for 'the Strait of Hormuz'.

     Great Britain
     -------------